BigCommerce vs Shopify 2023: Which Is Better for You?

 You Should Use Shopify If…

-- You want more control over the features on your website
+• You want more control over the aesthetic features on your website

 The better platform ultimately comes down to what you’re looking for.
-That said, our testing found Shopify to be the winner for its ease of use, customer support, and user satisfaction.
+That said, our testing found Shopify to be the winner for its ease of use, sales features, design functionality, and help and support options.

 Have you made your decision?
 Leave us a comment and let us know which builder you choose – we’d love to hear about your experience!